My wife and I are looking for a more family friendly vehicle, and we will need to get rid of one of our current vehicles when we buy a new one.

 Cons – usually lower selling price.
 You may get less for your trade-in than if you sell it privately.
 Even with the tax breaks mentioned above, you may find that you will still make more money by selling it on your own.
 It’s best to run the numbers to see what you would have to be able to sell it for privately to make it worth your time and energy.
 In come cases it will be close, and in others there is a clear advantage to selling it on your own.

 Tips for trading in your used vehicle.
 Negotiate trade in price separately from the purchase price of your new(er) vehicle.
 A favorite dealership trick is to complicate negotiations by negotiating both the purchase price of the vehicle you are buying, and your trade-in at the same time.
+Some dealership will also quote you a very low price on your newer car, knowing you will be happy with the price—then they will undercut you on the trade in.
+Negotiating each price separately makes things a little easier to track.
 You should also thoroughly clean and detail your car before taking it to the dealership for a trade-in.
 A clean car may get you a better price.

 Tax Benefits of Trading in Your Car